Great Lakes Nitrous Brawl 2018

 By now most racers have heard of or maybe purchased a Midwest Ultra Damper Torque Converter.
 Well, Midwest has asked me to report on their success in controlling Torsionally Induced Vibration within a racing torque converter and transmission.

-First let’s explain how TV or TIV (torsional vibration, torsionally induced for short) is created and what effect it has on a racing transmission/converter.
+First let’s explain how torsional vibration, or torsionally induced vibration, (TV or TIV for short) is created and what effect it has on a racing transmission/converter.
 All machines such as air compressors, engines, transmissions, even a rock, have natural harmonics or frequencies.
-A rotating assembly, such as an engine, produces an unnatural harmonic frequency do to the compression and ignition cycle of combustion and is controlled by the harmonic balancer or damper.
+A rotating assembly, such as an engine, produces an unnatural harmonic frequency due to the compression and ignition cycle of combustion and is controlled by the harmonic balancer or damper.
 A transmission and the torque converter both produce these harmonics, left unchecked, can cause quite severe damage to itself.
 If you wonder how these harmonics are created, read on.
 TORSIONAL INDUCED VIBRATION or TIV as I have fondly named it, is created by every compression cycle of the front transmission pump, rotation of the planetary gears, clutch engagement and release cycle and such.
 Torque converters create their own harmonics from rotation and fluid directional impact, and torque multiplication within itself.
 An example of unchecked TIV can be observed by inspection of the inside contact point on the pump gears with the converter drive hub.
 Every revolution of the gear produces 20 to 30 impulses do to oil compression and release.
 The evidence is shown on the premature wear found on both parts, leading to unstable positioning of the pump gear with a high rate of failure ahead.
 The problem is not so well defined on a stock OEM transmission and converter, but when transmission line pressures are raised such as found in any racing transmission the problem starts to develop.
 Add in a firmer SFI certified flywheel thats is about 30% thicker and stiffer and the problem can quickly be identified.
 Add in the other factors found inside a converter and inside the transmission itself and it is clearly a major concern.
 The higher RPM’s, increased engine HP and torque and we have the “Perfect Storm” developing.
 How can you prevent this phenomenon?
 Midwest has solved this problem with one answer.
 The Ultra Damper Converter™.
 More on this article soon

 by Arthur Lehman